uboness/com.fibaro/README.md

 ## NOTE:
 **FGKF-601**
 This device has no wake up interval.
-After changing settings, wake up the device manually to store them on the device.
+After changing settings, wake up the device manually (by using the exclusion button press sequence) to store them on the device.

 **FGS-2xx Devices:**
 Main Device = Also Relay/Switch 1 (S1/Q1)